-For those that just can’t get enough Sriracha sauce (and there are many of us), incorporating it into a tasty BBQ sauce opens up a bunch of spicy eating fun.
-There’s a little sweet and a touch of tang to go along with that garlicky spiciness Sriracha is known for.
+For those that just can’t get enough spicy Sriracha sauce, incorporating it into something tasty for barbecue opens up a bunch of spicy eating fun.
+There’s a little sweet and a touch of tang in this Sriracha BBQ sauce.
+Brown sugar and honey pair with ketchup and lime juice in delicious ways.
+And it’s all tied together with the garlicky spiciness that the rooster sauce is known for (plus plenty of additional garlic.)

-Use this fiery BBQ sauce as a marinade for barbecue ribs and pork.
+Use this fiery sauce as a marinade for barbecue ribs and pork.
 Or simply put it on the side and use it as a dipper for chicken fingers and non-spiced beef satay.
-It’s also really good as the BBQ sauce base for spicy pulled pork.
+It’s also really good as a BBQ sauce base for spicy pulled pork or as a unique condiment for a burger.

 - 1 1/3 cup ketchup